yohasebe/monadic-chat/README.md

     `docker-compose build`

-    Or, add `--no-cache` to rebuild the image without using cached data
+    To rebuild the image without using cached data, add `--no-cache`:

     `docker-compose build --no-cache`